 But for Notaries who use their commissions to earn income — whether full-time or part-time — giving stellar customer service comes with a special set of demands.

 Consider the task of a mobile Notary hired by a signing service to handle a loan-signing assignment.
 That Notary often serves up to four customers: the borrower, the signing service, the title company and the lender.
-And if you’re hired by an attorney to notarize a set of adoption documents, at minimum, you’re serving the attorney, the client and the child.
+If you’re hired by an attorney to notarize a set of adoption documents, at minimum, you’re serving the attorney, the client and the child.

 At the same time, all Notaries have another “boss” — the state that issued their commissions — and must always follow their Notary laws and regulations when performing their duties, even if sometimes, dealing with a situation means telling the customer “No.”